 composite panels.

-Details of compliance must form part of the application for a construction certificate.
+Details of compliance must form part of the application for the relevant construction certificate.

 Condition reason: To ensure safety of occupants.

 BEFORE BUILDING WORK COMMENCES

 Pre-commencement meeting

 Before building work commences a pre-commencement inspection/meeting is to be convened by the applicant on-site a minimum 5 days and between the hours of 8am and 4.30 pm Monday to Friday.
 The meeting must be attended by a representative of Council's Public Domain Assets Branch, the principal certifier, the builder/site manager of the building/civil construction company and where necessary the supervising engineer.
 The attendance of the owner is required when it is intended to use more than one builder/principal contractor throughout the course of construction.